maxfields2000/dockerjenkins_tutorial/README.md

 # Quick Start Guide

-You can find a more detailed start up guide [here](https://github.com/maxfields2000/dockerjenkins_tutorial/blob/master/jenkins2/README.md)
+You can find a more detailed start up guide [here](https://github.com/maxfields2000/dockerjenkins_tutorial/blob/master/jenkins/README.md)

 This will get you up and running with some basic jobs and default config.

-1. Make sure you have all the pre-reqs installed (i.e. Docker-toolbox or Docker for Mac or Docker for Windows) this has been tested up to Docker 1.13
+1. Make sure you have all the pre-reqs installed (Docker for Mac or Docker for Windows)
 2. Clone this repository to your local drive
-3. `cd jenkins2`
+3. `cd jenkins`
  1. `make build`
  2. `make run` (if this is your first time it will ask for your docker host IP)
-4. Point your browser to http://yourdockermachineip (you can get this by running "docker-machine ip default")
+4. Point your browser to http://localhost (you can get this by running "docker-machine ip default")

 # ATTENTION: Riot Engineer Blog Readers